kgrajski/ercot_dart/README.md

 The dataset spans **January 1, 2024 through June 5, 2025**, and the data products needed to support these computations were downloaded via the [ERCOT Public API](https://www.ercot.com/mp/data-products).

+Note, the figures below are .png.
+Each figure is also available by request as a plotly html for interactive exploration.

 ---

 ## Temporal Dynamics